 |Wk15 - Dec.
 19||New Orleans Saints||Tampa Bay Buccaneers|

 Giants’ 2021 Sunday Night Football schedule

-While we’ll have to wait for the official release of the NFL schedule for confirmation, Big Blue just may get a spot on SNF in 2021.
+With the official release of the NFL schedule, Big Blue will be sitting out on SNF in 2021.
 The team hasn’t made it to the postseason since 2016, but flashes were visible in Joe Judge’s first year at the helm in 2020.
 Looking back, here’s how the New York Giants have fared in their last three appearances on Sunday Night Football.

 - Dec.
 20, 2020 — Cleveland Browns at Giants, Browns 20-6

 - Sept.
 16, 2018 — Giants at Dallas Cowboys, Cowboys 20-13

 - Oct.
 15, 2017 — Giants at Denver Broncos, Giants 23-10

 Jets’ 2021 Sunday Night Football schedule

 It has been a tough decade for fans of the New York Jets.
 The team hasn’t made it to the playoffs since 2010.
 As a result, the bright lights of SNF have been foreign territory in recent times.
 The Jets haven’t played in this spot since 2011.
 Here’s a look back at the last three Sunday Night tilts for the Jets.

 - Nov.
 13, 2011 — New England Patriots at Jets, Patriots 37-16